MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 Users can [add themselves or request approval](https://support.office.com/article/Join-a-group-in-Outlook-2e59e19c-b872-44c8-ae84-0acc4b79c45d), or you can add them now.

-1. In the admin center, refresh the page so your new group appears, choose **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a>, and then click the group that you want to add members to.
+1. In the admin center, refresh the page so your new group appears, choose **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a>, and then select the name of the group that you want to add members to.

 2. On the **Members** tab, select **View all and manage members**.